Alessandra Ambrosio Flaunts Abs In Tiny Sports Bra & Yoga Pants

-Alessandra Ambrosio recently returned home to Santa Monica from New York Fashion Week.
-She was seen on Friday leaving an early morning yoga class as she attempted to get back into her workout routine, reported The Daily Mail.
+Alessandra Ambrosio recently returned home to Santa Monica from New York Fashion Week (NYFW).
+On Friday, she was seen leaving an early morning yoga class as she attempted to get back into her workout routine, reported The Daily Mail.

-The 38-year-old model flaunted her toned figure as she was photographed on her cell phone while walking out of the Yogaworks studio in Santa Monica.
+The 38-year-old model flaunted her toned figure as she was photographed walking out of the Yogaworks studio in Santa Monica.
 She wore a matching white with pink marble print outfit, which included a sports bra and form-hugging yoga pants.
 The bra left plenty of cleavage on display while exposing her toned abdomen and arms.
 The high-waisted pants flattered the model’s small waist and the curves of her hips and legs.

 To complete the post-yoga look, the model wore a pair of white flip flops, showing off her blue-painted toenails.
-She also accessorized with a couple of necklaces and bracelets while donning a pair of mirrored sunglasses and an over-sized brown shoulder bag.
+She accessorized the outfit with a couple of necklaces and bracelets while donning a pair of mirrored sunglasses and sporting an over-sized brown shoulder bag.
 She wore her brunette tresses up in a bun and carried a water bottle and car keys in one hand while slinging a white jacket over her arm.
-In almost all of the photos snapped of the model, she is glued to her cell phone, appearing to be busy checking messages.
+In almost all of the photos snapped of the model, she was glued to her cell phone, appearing to be busy checking messages.

 The Brazilian model attended NYFW with her 11-year-old daughter Anya.
 She spoke to People about the experience of attending the S by Serena Williams runway show on Tuesday, opening up about how nice it was for her daughter to see the diversity present at the show.